JEdward7777/js-translation-helps-proxy/examples/llm-helper/README.md

 # LLM Helper Examples

-This directory contains examples demonstrating how to use the LLM Helper (Interface 5).
+This directory contains examples demonstrating how to use the LLM Helper (Interface 5) - a drop-in replacement for the OpenAI client with Translation Helps tools.

 ## Examples

 ### 1. Basic Chat (`basic-chat.ts`)

-Simple chat example showing basic usage of the LLM Helper.
+Simple chat example showing basic usage of the LLM Helper with OpenAI-compatible interface.

 ```bash
 OPENAI_API_KEY=your-key tsx examples/llm-helper/basic-chat.ts